FCLAY1977/FCLAY1977/README.md

 - 👋 Hi, I’m @FCLAY1977
 - 👀 I’m interested in ...Music history, sports, and fashion
 - 🌱 I’m currently learning ...
 C#
-- 💞️ I’m looking to collaborate on ... anything than can oncrease my knowledge base
+- 💞️ I’m looking to collaborate on ... anything than can increase my knowledge base
 - 📫 How to reach me ...fred.clay1977@gmail.com

 <!---